 - H. Lei, W. Zhang, I. Oraiqat et al., “Towardin vivodosimetry in external beam radiotherapy using X-ray acoustic computed tomography: a soft-tissue phantom study validation,” Medical Physics, vol. 45, no. 9, pp. 4191–4200, 2018.

 - P. Munro, J. Rawlinson, and A. Fenster, “Therapy imaging: source sizes of radiotherapy beams,” Medical Physics, vol. 15, no. 4, pp. 517–524, 1988.

-Copyright © 2020 Wei Zhang et al. Exclusive Licensee Science and Technology Review Publishing House.
+Copyright © 2020 Wei Zhang et al. Exclusive Licensee Suzhou Institute of Biomedical Engineering and Technology, CAS.
 Distributed under a Creative Commons Attribution License (CC BY 4.0).